 Pregnancy Symptoms #11:

 Perhaps the weirdest symptom of early pregnancy is a persistent metallic taste in the mouth that lingers even after eating food.
-Many women have reported this symptom in early pregnancy without understand where it came from or why it was happening.
+Many women have reported this early sign of pregnancy without understanding where it came from or why it was happening.

 But tasting pennies or aluminum is a true side effect of the hormonal shifts that are taking place in your body.